agdamsbo/FreesearchR/README.md

 [![freesearcheR](https://img.shields.io/badge/Shiny-shinyapps.io-blue?style=flat&labelColor=white&logo=RStudio&logoColor=blue)](https://agdamsbo.shinyapps.io/freesearcheR/)
 <!-- badges: end -->

-This package is the backbone of the free and open browser based data exploration and analysis tool with publication ready output.
+This package is the backbone of the ***freesearcheR***, a free and open-source browser based data exploration and analysis tool for clinicians and researchers with publication ready output.

-This package and the ***freesearcheR***-tool is part of a large project to democratize health data analysis and removing barriers for clinicians to engage in health research.
+This package and the ***freesearcheR***-tool is part of a larger initiative to democratize health data analysis and remove barriers for clinicians to engage in health research.

 the ***freesearcheR***-tool is online and accessible here: [link to the app freely hosted on shinyapps.io](https://agdamsbo.shinyapps.io/freesearcheR/).
 All feedback is welcome and can be shared as a GitHub issue.

 Initiatives for funding continued development of the tool and surrounding initiatives is ongoing.

 ## Roadmap

+The current state of the app is considered experimental, and a lot of things are still changing.
+It is, however, in a usable state, with basic functions available to the user.

+Below are some (the actual list is quite long and growing) of the planned features and improvements:

 -   [ ] Stratified analyses